David Sharp (entomologist): Publications

 Sharp was the author of more than 250 papers and larger works.
 Being connected with the Entomologist's Monthly Magazine and the Entomologist, in either an editorial or a reference capacity, many of his numerous shorter papers appear in these magazines.
 Yet others, as well as some of his more pretentious papers, will be found in the transactions of societies with which he was connected.
-Perhaps his earliest contribution to entomological literature was a paper on the British species of Agathidium (Coleoptera) read before the Entomological Society of London on 6 November 1865.
-An interesting discussion on heredity and kindred subjects between Sharp and Wallace, arising in connection with Westwood's introduction of the subject of "mimicry" at the Entomological Society of London in November 1866, was reported in the Athenaeum of 1, 8, and 15 December 1866, and gives Sharp's views at the time on this subject.
+His earliest contribution to entomological literature was a paper on the British species of Agathidium (Coleoptera) read before the Entomological Society of London on 6 November 1865.
+A discussion on heredity and kindred subjects between him and Wallace, arising in connection with Westwood's introduction of the mimicry subject at the Entomological Society of London in November 1866, was reported in the Athenaeum of 1, 8, and 15 December 1866.

 A Revision of the British Species of Homalota (Coleoptera) was published by the Entomological Society of London soon after his graduation at Edinburgh.
 In November 1873 appeared a paper in Spanish – Especies nuevas de Coleópteros por Don David Sharp.
 This refers to insects collected by his friend G.R.
 Crotch, whose obituary notice Sharp contributed to volume 11 of the Entomologists' Monthly Magazine.
 The Object and Method of Zoological Nomenclature appeared in November 1873.
-This is an important and well thought out paper on a debatable subject, the argument of which is perhaps summed up in the sentence, "Nomina si nescis, perit et cognitio rerum," which appears on the cover.

 A short paper on the Coleoptera of the Scotch Fir came out in the Scottish Naturalist about this time.
-The Dascillidae of New Zealand was published in the Annals and Magazine of Natural History in July 1878; while work on the water-beetles was taken in hand for publication by the Royal Society of Dublin.
+The Dascillidae of New Zealand was published in the Annals and Magazine of Natural History in July 1878; while work on water beetles was taken for publication by the Royal Society of Dublin.
 Sharp and Fowler's Catalogue of the British Coleoptera appeared in 1893; the Rhynchophorous Coleoptera of Japan in 1896; the articles Insecta and Termites in the Encyclopædia Britannica in 1902; and an article on the Orders of Insects, a subject in which Sharp was much interested, in the Entomologist for 1909.
 The Distribution of Plants and Animals on the Globe (a paper read before the Dumfries Nat.
 Hist.
-Society in 1883); Stridulation in Ants, 1893; an Account of the Phasmidae, 1898; and the Grouse-fly, 1907, are away from his special order – Coleoptera; while A Scheme for a National System of Rest-Funds (or Pensions) for Working People (1892) shows that Sharp could detach himself from entomology when he wished to do so.
+Society in 1883); Stridulation in Ants, 1893; an Account of the Phasmidae, 1898; and the Grouse-fly, 1907, are away from Coleoptera, and A Scheme for a National System of Rest-Funds (or Pensions) for Working People (1892) shows that he could detach himself from entomology altogether.